manosim/react-native-base/README.md

 ### What is it?

 React Native is amazing.
 Starting a new project `react-native init MyProject` also creates the iOS & Android projects which makes it harder(*maybe* impossible too?) to create a project template.
-The main idea is that you create your react-native project as usual and then you just copy this project's files (`./App` etc.), install the libraries and prepare your project for developement in no time.
+The main idea is that you create your react-native project as usual and then you just copy this project's files (`./app` etc.), install the libraries and prepare your project for developement in no time.

 ### Why use it?

 Every time I am setting up a react-native project I have to follow pretty much the same procedure.
 Instead of having to copy & paste and edit files from previous projects, I made this project which aims to be a generic "template".
-If you are going to use react-native's [Navigator](https://facebook.github.io/react-native/docs/navigator.html), redux and most of the libraries listed above, then `react-native-base` will save you lots of time.
+If you are going to use [react-navigation](https://reactnavigation.org), redux and most of the libraries listed above, then `react-native-base` will save you lots of time.

 ### Should I use it?

 If you are familiar enough with React Native - YES.
 If you are not, it is still fine but note that this is **not** a boilerplate.
 You will also need some basic [redux](http://redux.js.org/) knowledge.
-If you don't plan to use redux, then all that's left is the implementation of the Navigator with the tests.
+If you don't plan to use redux, then all that's left is the implementation of the react-navigation with the tests.

 [travis-image]: https://travis-ci.org/manosim/react-native-base.svg?branch=master